miams/grace-core/terraform/networking/README.md

 ```

 To deploy, check out a copy of the repo using your favorite git client.
 Set the
-above variables in a `terraform\netowrking\terraform.tfvars` file.
+above variables in a `terraform\networking\terraform.tfvars` file.
 Then:

 ```sh
 cd terraform/networking